Rohit529-debug/Prodigy_ML_Task2/README.md

 Prodigy_ML_CustomerSegmentation_Task2
 This repository contains a Python implementation of K-means clustering for customer segmentation based on their purchase history.
 The dataset used is the "Mall Customers" dataset from Kaggle.

 Dataset
-The dataset can be downloaded from https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python It contains the following features:
+The dataset can be downloaded from Kaggle: Customer Segmentation.
+It contains the following features:

 CustomerID: Unique ID assigned to the customer
 Gender: Gender of the customer